 Four-wheel drive (4WD)

 In a nutshell, it’s a system that sends power to all four wheels equally and without vectoring (controlling the division of power delivery between the wheels or axles), meaning each wheel will spin at the same constant rate as all the others.
-Power simply comes from the engine and is transferred to the transmission, where a device known as a transfer case divides the power between the front and rear axles.
+Power flows from the engine, through the transmission, and normally into a device known as a transfer case that divides it between the front and rear axles.

-The equal split of power is great for maneuvering real tough and low-traction situations.
-But it isn’t very friendly on the road in terms of everyday drivability.
-When you have the four-wheel drive system functioning on the road, it can make simple actions like turning around in a tight street very difficult.
-This is because wheels want to rotate at different rates whenever a vehicle makes a turn.
+The equal split of power is great for maneuvering through tough and low-traction situations, but it isn’t very friendly on the pavement.
+Driving a four-wheel drive car on solid ground can make simple actions like turning around in a tight street very difficult, because the wheels are no longer in sync.

 Most modern 4WD systems are “part-time” and at the flick of a switch four-wheel drive can be engaged

-In essence, the inside wheel has to turn more slowly than the outside wheel, which is covering more ground.
+Imagine yourself doing a u-turn.
+In a four-wheel drive car, the inside wheel has to turn more slowly than the outside wheel, which is covering more ground.
 You might hear a rubbing noise or feel the car hopping when you approach full lock.
 This is why most 4WD systems are part-time systems that can be disabled.
-The car operates in two-wheel drive in normal conditions to improve on-road drivability but still offers four-wheel traction when you need it.
+The car operates in two-wheel drive in normal conditions to improve on-road drivability, but still offers four-wheel traction when you need it.

 What about part-time vs. full-time?

 Most modern four-wheel drive vehicles are equipped with a part-time system, meaning they operate in two-wheel drive mode in normal driving conditions.
 The driver can engaged the four-wheel drive system by flicking a switch, pressing a button, or yanking on a center console-mounted lever in low-traction situations.